functionland/docs/docs/mvp/fotos/setup.md

 ## Acceptance Criteria

-You setup Fotos with your wallet account and connect it to your Box.
+You set up Fotos with your wallet account and connect it to your Box.

-Once setup correctly you are able to perform all other [Fotos stories](/mvp/fotos).
+Once set up correctly you are able to perform all other [Fotos stories](/mvp/fotos).

 ## Preconditions